somberdesign/PythonScripts/ReadSalesCsv/_readme.txt

 2. Create a new list of movies based on what files are on the drives
   a.
 Make a new list with "~\FileList\FileList.py".
 Use *_SmartList_FULL.txt.
   b.
 Copy new *_SmartList_Full.txt to ~\ReadSalesCsv\Input\ as "Movie List.txt"
   c.
 Make a copy of *_SmartList_Full.txt and name it MovieList.txt.
-Upload this file to Google Docs.
+Upload this file to Google Drive.
   d.
-Copy *_SmartList_Full to the DVD machine at c:\Users\rgw3\PythonScripts\SearchToBrowser\ as SmartlistFull.txt
+Copy *_SmartList_Full to the DVD machine at c:\Users\rgw3\PythonScripts\SearchToBrowser\ as Smartlist_Full.txt

 3. Execute ReadSalesCsv.py.
 This reads data from the csvs and puts it into \Output\SalesData.py.